State of AI

 The authors.

-This report is written and maintained by two researchers at the Vienna University of Economics and Business (WU Wien).
-It builds on an ongoing co-authored programme of peer-reviewed research on AI workforce composition, digital innovation, and firm performance.
+This report is written and maintained by three authors — two researchers at the Vienna University of Economics and Business (WU Wien) and a senior industry practitioner from the VTU Group.
+It builds on an ongoing co-authored programme of peer-reviewed research on AI workforce composition, digital innovation, and firm performance, anchored by a decade of applied work on industrial digitalization.

 Christian Schumacher, PhD